AlexDio123/WebResume/index.md

             <section class="resume-section" id="interests">
                 <div class="resume-section-content">
                     <h2 class="mb-5">Interests</h2>
-                    <p>Apart from being a web developer, I enjoy most of my time being outdoors.
-In the winter, I am an avid skier and novice ice climber.
-During the warmer months here in Colorado, I enjoy mountain biking, free climbing, and kayaking.</p>
+                    <p>Apart from being a web developer, I enjoy my time being outdoors.
+I like to do activities like running and swiming in the beach</p>
-                    <p class="mb-0">When forced indoors, I follow a number of sci-fi and fantasy genre movies and television shows, I am an aspiring chef, and I spend a large amount of my free time exploring the latest technology advancements in the front-end web development world.</p>
+                    <p class="mb-0">When forced indoors, I follow a number of horror and fantasy genre movies and television shows, and I spend a large amount of my free time exploring the latest technology advancements in the world.</p>
                 </div>
             </section>
             <hr class="m-0" />